BUILD (Baltimoreans United in Leadership Development)

 This Catholic Charities assistance center provides aid and job programs for the poor and the homeless.
 At St. Matthew, there is an ongoing collection of prepared casseroles for their hot meal program.
 Our Daily Bread is in great need of casseroles to support their growing number of visitors and can be brought to St. Matthew during office hours.
 Volunteers are needed on the fourth Monday of each month to take all casseroles down to the Center and to help serve the guests at the Center.

 The Stephen Ministry is a group of confidential, Christian companions who are compassionate, full of faith, skilled, trustworthy, and centered on Christ.
 They walk the journey with anyone going through a difficult experience in their life, including loss, change, illness, and other challenges.
 Meetings are held the first and third Saturdays of each month at 9 AM.

 The Saint Vincent DePaul Fund is supported by poor box donations and provides assistance for Parishioners and others in critical need within our greater community.
 This includes rent and utilities assistance, help obtaining food, and assistance with getting necessary medical prescriptions.

 Never heard of us?
 That is because we are just now forming.
 You are invited to join this new, more focused ministry to heed the call to “care for our common home” that Pope Francis so eloquently expressed in his ecological encyclical Laudato Si’.
 Saint Matthew has taken measures in the past to be “greener” and to address environmental concerns, such as the following:

 Created rain gardens and purchased rain barrels for storm water management

-Planted native trees and conducted an energy audit for the rectory
+Planted native trees and conducted an energy audit for the office building

 Converted to LED lighting inside and outside the church and taken water reduction efforts in the restrooms